Research Degrees Provision

 In the final stages of the research project all students must be provided with clear instructions on the required format to be submitted for examination purposes – either by the Principal Supervisor or by the Convener of the Examining Committee.

-In the Thesis following the acknowledgements, if any, there shall be (a) a signed declaration, that the candidate is the author of the thesis; that, unless otherwise stated, all references cited have been consulted by the candidate; that the work of which the thesis is a record has been done by the candidate, and that it has not been previously accepted for a higher degree: provided that if the thesis is based upon joint research, the nature and extent of the candidate's individual contribution shall be defined; (b) where appropriate, a signed statement by the supervisor that the conditions of the relevant Ordinance and Regulations have been fulfilled.
+In the Thesis following the acknowledgements, if any, there shall be a signed declaration, that the candidate is the author of the thesis; that, unless otherwise stated, all references cited have been consulted by the candidate; that the work of which the thesis is a record has been done by the candidate, and that it has not been previously accepted for a higher degree: provided that if the thesis is based upon joint research, the nature and extent of the candidate's individual contribution shall be defined.
+The University's Print Uni provides a full range of professional print and finishing services and can be contacted at email@example.com if any candidate required assistance with the preparation of the copies of their thesis.

 For the purposes of initial submission 3 copies of the thesis should be prepared in temporary binding.

 Intention to submit

 An intention to submit form is available for downloading online.

 It should be completed 3 months in advance of the proposed date as per the instructions on the Intention to Submit form.

 It is the Principal Supervisor responsibility for ensuring the Intention to Submit pro forma is completed and approved at least 3 months prior to the viva voce examination.